Topological invariance of Liouville structures for taut foliations and Anosov flows: Consequences for Anosov flows

 hold for all $ t \ge0$ and all $v^{u}\in E^{uu}, v^{s} \in E^{ss}$.

-The subbundles $E^{uu}, E^{ss}$ are called the {\em strong unstable} and {\em strong stable} directions of the flow, respectively.
-It is a classical fact due to Anosov that these distributions are uniquely integrable and integrate to foliations that consist of points that are asymptotic under the flow in forward, respectively backward, time.
-In the case that the manifold is $3$-dimensional and closed, these distributions are $1$-dimensional line fields.
+The subbundles $E^{uu}, E^{ss}$ are called the \emph{strong-unstable} and \emph{strong-stable} directions of the flow, respectively.
+It is a classical fact due to Anosov that these distributions are uniquely integrable and integrate to foliations whose leaves consist of points that are asymptotic under the flow in forward, respectively backward, time.
+In the case where the manifold is $3$-dimensional and closed, these distributions are line fields.

 In this case one also obtains $2$-dimensional foliations $\mathcal{F}^{ws}$ and $\mathcal{F}^{wu}$ tangent to the integrable plane fields